Skip to content

 Bateman's

-Once the home of author Rudyard Kipling, celebrated for stories like The Jungle Book.
+The family home of world-famous writer Rudyard Kipling, known for The Jungle Book and Just So Stories.
 Built in 1634, this Jacobean house is in the Sussex countryside.

 Burwash, East Sussex